Boundary Estimates for the Monge-Amp\`ere Equation in the Polygons with Guillemin Boundary Conditions: Introduction

 Let $P \subset \mathbb{R}^n$ be the polytope defined by \eqref{polytope-set-def} and let $u: P \to \mathbb{R}$ be a strictly convex function that satisfies the real Monge-Amp\'ere equation and the Guillemin boundary condition, which is given by:

-The equation in \eqref{MA-0000} becomes singular at \( \partial P \).
-The main challenge in solving \eqref{MA-0000} is to establish boundary regularity for \( u(x) - \sum_{i=1}^{N} l_i(x) \log l_i(x) \) uniformly in \( u \).
-More precisely, the goal is to obtain the following a priori estimate:
+The equation in \eqref{MA-0000} is singular along \( \partial P \).
+The main difficulty in solving \eqref{MA-0000} is to establish boundary regularity for \( u(x)-\sum_{i=1}^{N} l_i(x)\log l_i(x) \) by means of estimates that are uniform in \(u\).
+More precisely, our goal is to prove the following a priori bound: